-The Civil Engineering Programme is a systems-based integrated programme with sustainable development at its heart, engaging with the environmental, social and economic dimensions of this unifying concept in the design, implementation, and rehabilitation of all civil engineering interventions within the Earth system.
+The Civil and Structural Engineering Programme is a systems-based integrated programme with sustainable development at its heart, engaging with the environmental, social and economic dimensions of this unifying concept in the design, implementation, and rehabilitation of all civil engineering interventions within the Earth system.
 It challenges students to think not only about the technically demanding subjects but also about the future challenges of climate change, sustainable development, democracy, equity, poverty alleviation, and the lifelines of energy, food and water.

 To this end, the Programme is delivered under five themes: Modelling and Information Systems; Infrastructure Systems; Environmental Systems; Human and Management Systems; and Design of Sustainable Engineering Systems (DSES).
 DSES is central to the Programme, which challenges the students to integrate all of the knowledge gained in the four other themes within a holistic sustainable development framework that focuses on the delivery of sustainable solutions at a range of scales, from individual structures to whole cities.
-Within the themes, the programme provides a basis in each of the disciplinary pillars on which the training of all civil engineers must be founded, with an opportunity to specialise in in the individual design project.
+Within the themes at Stages 1 to 2, the programme provides a basis in each of the disciplinary pillars on which the training of all civil engineers must be founded, the most significant of which is the structures discipline.
+At Stage 3, students of this Programme begin to specialise in this area, including an individual design project.